linozen/exocortex/content/refs/python-for-everybody.md

 test2
 ```

-#### Dealing with the Invisible {#dealing-with-the-invisible}
+#### Dealing with the Invisible

-Errors through whitespace can sometimes be hard to debug because,
+Errors through whitespace can sometimes be hard to debug because, spaces, tabs
-spaces, tabs and newlines are normally invisible:
+and newlines are normally invisible:

 ```python
 >>> s = '1 2\t 3\n 4'